 This can help you make the decision about which is best, and which is right for you and your needs.
 It’s easy to agree that caffeine is an incredibly popular stimulant.
 It can be found in over sixty different plant species all over the globe and is most commonly found in coffee, tea, and chocolate.
 While there are many different drinks today that contain caffeine, the most popular are still coffee and tea.
 In fact, some studies show that 80% of people in the United States drink one or the other.

-About 65% of Americans drink coffee every day, according to Coffee Rank.
+According to Coffee Rank, about 65% of Americans drink coffee every day.
 And nearly 80% of all American households have tea, per the Tea Association of the USA.
 That’s a lot of people drinking tea and coffee, so let’s explore these popular beverages in more detail.

 If you look at them in their raw form – coffee beans vs tea leaves – then coffee does have more caffeine.
 However, that fact won’t do you much good unless you’re going around munching on coffee beans and chewing on tea leaves.
 Instead, we need to see how their caffeine contents stack up once they are prepared as beverages.